 A relentlessly inventive stand-up comic whose joyous, conversational style and advocacy for authenticity reshaped modern alternative comedy.

-Todd Glass operates on a different frequency.
-For decades, the Philadelphia-born comedian has been a cult favorite and a comedian's comedian, building a unique act that feels less like a monologue and more like a hilarious, high-stakes conversation with the room.
-His style is physical, unpredictable, and deeply engaged, often dissecting the mechanics of a joke even as he tells it.
-Glass spent years as a pillar of the alternative comedy scene, influencing a generation of peers with his commitment to originality over punchline-driven formulas.
-In 2012, he made a profound personal and professional pivot by publicly coming out as gay on Marc Maron's WTF podcast, a move that infused his comedy with a new layer of heartfelt advocacy and political sharpness.
-His acclaimed podcast, 'The Todd Glass Show,' and his memoir further cemented his role as a thoughtful, joyous voice arguing for a kinder, more logical world, one absurdist tangent at a time.
+Todd Glass publicly came out as gay on Marc Maron's WTF podcast in 2012, infusing his comedy with heartfelt advocacy and political sharpness.
+The Philadelphia-born comedian has built a unique act that feels like a hilarious, high-stakes conversation with the room.
+His style is physical, unpredictable, and deeply engaged, often dissecting the mechanics of a joke as he tells it.
+He spent years as a pillar of the alternative comedy scene, influencing peers with his commitment to originality.
+His podcast 'The Todd Glass Show' and his memoir argue for a kinder, more logical world, one absurdist tangent at a time.

 1946–1964